-The overall HERs program ratio of program expenditures ratio is about one cent per kWh save.
+The overall HERs program ratio of program expenditures ratio is about one cent per kWh save when only using Year 1 costs and persistence savings.
 By using the Year 1 Pilot program budget to estimate the ratio of program expenditures to program savings across the treatment and post-treatment period.
 Table 9. shows that the ratio of expenditures to savings was relatively low for all three discontinued groups during the treatment period, ranging from one cent per kWh saved for the Monthly Group and three cents for the Quarterly and Persistence Groups.
 Adding in statistically significant persistence savings only adds to the already high cost effectiveness of the program.
 The Persistence Group had the largest cost per savings at two cents; the Monthly Group expenditure to savings ratio was one-half a cent; while the largest group, the Quarterly Group, ratio was one cent per kWh saved.
 The ratio of expenditure to savings is not directly correlated to the number of reports issued, the monthly group received the largest number of reports and had the smallest ratio, and the persistence group received more reports than did the quarterly group but had a higher ratio than did the quarterly group.
 In short it is not number of reports driving the expenditure ratio but the magnitude of savings generated by the group that is driving the low expenditure to savings ratios.

 Table 9: Dollar Expenditure per kWh Savings for the Discontinued Group